Improving data product accuracy using GCPs during the image capture process.

 - Record the following information about each GCP:

-If you need to convert your horizontal coordinates or MSL/orthometric heights for inputting your GCPs/converting your outputted data, please click this support article.
+If you need to convert your planar coordinates or MSL/orthometric heights for inputting your GCPs/converting your outputted data, please click this support article.

 - Elevation: Measured relative to MSL using EGM 96 Geoid (feet/meters).

 - Horizontal and Vertical accuracy: Margin of error (± feet/meters) as reported by the positioning device.